Configure Repositories in the Dashboard

 Configure Blocking for Code Policies

-Both Natural Language Code Policies and Core Code Policies can be used along with Branch protection rules to block merging into a code base.
+Both Natural Language Code Policies and Code Security Agents can be used along with Branch protection rules to block merging into a code base.
 After setting the Code Policies to Blocking, follow these steps to block merges with a Branch Protection Rule.

 Set up a Classic Branch Protection Rule